Austin R. Davis: Military career

 Davis was then transferred to serve in the brewing Filipino-American War as he would arrive in Manila Bay on 3 March 1899 and organized a battalion to later serve in Company C of the 1st Marine Regiment, operating within the Cavite area.
 Plans were subsequently changed in the summer of 1900 as the failure of the Seymour Expedition saw the creation of the Gaselee Expedition with the goal of relieving the soldiers of the Eight-Nation Alliance against the Boxer Rebellion.
 For the upcoming Battle of Tientsin, he served as a commander of the 9th Infantry Regiment alongside fellow Americans and Spanish-American War veterans Emerson H. Liscum, George Richards and Littleton Waller.
 During the battle, whilst the American soldiers were advancing past the mud walls and onto the city itself, they began opening fire near a graveyard after encountering an impassable swamp and Chinese forces surrounding them on three sides.
 During this stage of the battle, Davis was out in the open and whilst smoking a cigarette, made orders to his men before being mortally struck in the face by a Chinese jingal at 8:30 in the morning.
 He later died from his wounds and was initially buried at the English Cemetery alongside Liscum who had also died that same day with a single wooden slab marking his name.
 A year later, Davis was successfully reinterred at the Arlington National Cemetery with a memorial held on 22 May that year.

-With news of his death spreading quickly in his home city as the only Atlantan to die in the Boxer Rebellion, his family commissioned a posthumous portrait with Adelaide Chloe Everhart being chosen as the painter with the painting being dedicated on November 1902 in the newly built Carnegie library where his house once stood.
+With news of his death spreading quickly in his home city as the only Atlantan to die in the Boxer Rebellion, his family commissioned a posthumous portrait with Adelaide Chloe Everhart being chosen as the painter with the painting being dedicated in November 1902 in the newly built Carnegie library where his house once stood.
 As of 1988, the portrait resided in the house of his nephew Wingfield Davis following the portrait no longer being available for public viewing a few years prior.